Mari Lyn Salvador: Museum career

 Salvador served as chief curator at the Maxwell Museum of Anthropology at the University of New Mexico from 1978 until becoming director at the San Diego Museum of Man in 2005.
 In 2009, Salvador was appointed to the directorship of the Hearst Museum of Anthropology at the University of California, Berkeley, a post which she held until July 2015.
 Dr. Salvador advocated bringing community elders to museums as scholars and has worked with many such elders in doing research for the National Museum of the American Indian in Washington, D.C.
-Her focus on gender and indigenous peoples served as a widening of the San Diego Museum of Man’s purpose beyond its literal name, indicative of the more general trend in museums today toward plurality.
-She also served as the president of the Council for Museum Anthropology (CMA), a section of the American Anthropological Association (AAA), from 2003-2005.
-Afterwards, she maintained a position on the board, reflecting her own and the council’s mission to advance anthropology within the context of museums.
+Her focus on gender and indigenous peoples served as a widening of the San Diego Museum of Man's purpose beyond its literal name, indicative of the more general trend in museums today toward plurality.
+She also served as the president of the Council for Museum Anthropology (CMA), a section of the American Anthropological Association (AAA), from 2003 to 2005.
+Afterwards, she maintained a position on the board, reflecting her own and the council's mission to advance anthropology within the context of museums.